 Arkansas is known for its beautiful trails and scenic open spaces.
 It is the Natural State, after all!
 There is a very good chance that you could run into some pups out with their owners, running wild and free.
 Keep in mind that it is always a good idea to follow safe practices with unfamiliar dogs.
 Even if a pup looks friendly, if we don’t know you, we are more likely to be afraid and defensive.
 If an owner gives you the ok to give a scratch behind the ears, approach the dog slowly.
 Give it time to smell you and give you the “ok” as well.

 Never approach unfamiliar dogs or unsupervised dogs.
 Best practice is to immediately contact your local animal control services to ensure the lost or stray dog is properly cared for.

-To wrap things up, let’s just all follow the general rule when out for a walk and keep us pups on leashes!
+To wrap things up, let’s just all follow the general rule when out for a walk and keep our pups on leashes!
 Really, I look at it as a fashion statement.
 Have you seen all the options out there?
-You can sport cool patterns, colors, and texture or rep your favorite sports team or hobby!
+You can sport cool patterns, colors, and textures or rep your favorite sports team or hobby!
 Trust me, in the end, your pup will thank you!

 Photo: Matt Nelson